qcri-social/AIDR/Understanding-classifiers.md

 # What does "confidence" means?

-AIDR uses statistical models, which involve probabilities: they are never black or white.
+AIDR uses statistical models, which involve probabilities: this means results are not black or white.

 When AIDR attaches a tag to an item, it does it with a certain **confidence**, which is how certain AIDR is that the item should have that tag.
 A confidence of 1.0 often means that AIDR has seen the exact same message in the past on its human-labeled examples.
 A low confidence means that AIDR isn't sure if the message belongs to a category or not.